 Variable Value <1-255> Specifies the virtual router ID.
 The virtual router acts as the default router for one or more associated addresses. enable Enables IPv6 VRRP.
-The default is disabled. global WORD <0-255> Specifies a global IPv6 address to associate with the virtual router. link-local WORD <0-127> Specifies a link-local IPv6 address to associate with the virtual router.
+The default is disabled. global WORD <0-255> Specifies a global IPv6 address and mask to associate with the virtual router. link-local WORD <0-127> Specifies a link-local IPv6 address to associate with the virtual router.

-Variable Value <1-4084> Specifies the VLAN ID in the range of 1-4084.
-VLAN IDs 1 to 4084 are configurable; VLAN IDs 4085 to 4094 are reserved for internal use.
-VLAN ID 1 is the default VLAN and cannot be created nor deleted. {slot/port[-slot/port][,]} Identifies the slot and port in one of the following formats: a single slot and port (slot/port), a range of slots and ports (slot/port-slot/port), or a series of slots and ports (slot/port,slot/port,slot/port).
+Variable Value <1-4084> Specifies the VLAN ID in the range of 1 to 4084.
+VLAN IDs 1 to 4084 are configurable.
+The system reserves VLAN IDs 4085 to 4094 for internal use.
+VLAN ID 1 is the default VLAN and you cannot create or delete VLAN ID 1. {slot/port[-slot/port][,]} Identifies the slot and port in one of the following formats: a single slot and port (slot/port), a range of slots and ports (slot/port-slot/port), or a series of slots and ports (slot/port,slot/port,slot/port).